 Further, the checklist provides a column to the right of the steps used to track the amount of time needed to perform each task.
 This may seem unnecessary, but if you find your team is spending more than 10 hours a week on manual lead processing tasks, it may be an indication that you should adjust or automate these processes.

-Section C: Lead Processing Time and Velocity Totals
+Section C: Contact Data Processing Time and Velocity Totals

 This last section is used to aggregate the time totals and to track top-funnel lead velocity, that is, the time elapsed between receiving the first lead and uploading the last processed lead file to your customer database/nurture tracks.

 Like the inefficient use of staff time and resources for manual lead processing, slow lead velocity is also cause for concern.
 If you find it’s taking a week to get leads into your database (MA or CRM system), that means your allowing lead interest to cool, which will negatively affect conversion rates and pipeline growth.
 It’s something to keep an eye on and fix if uploading leads to the database is taking more than a couple days.